/ 4 min read

 5. CAD Tools

 After successfully simulating and modeling, the actual design process of the PCB begins.
 This can be divided into two steps.
 On the one hand, the schematics design, where the engineer can arrange, dimension and connect components and on the other hand, the PCB design, where the actual board can be drawn on several layers.
 CAD systems provide a development environment for both steps, which means that the tools not only offer manual circuit drawings, but also component placement and routing.
 There are different categories of CAD tools available: Basic, Advanced and Premium Tools.
 They differ in add-on options, the assembled library and the user interface.
-More about different features can be found in this article.

 A basic CAD software is for example Eagle by Autodesk.
 It is below the 4-digit price range and offers support like FAQs, several short videos describing new features as well as a user forum.
 This software tends to be used by many users and offers lots of community support.